bcchen52/p5_AIS/README.md

 # Task Manager for People by AIS
 by Brian, Maya, Wilson, Craig

+This site organizes tasks into a to-do list delegated to completed, in progress and not started.
+Users can create tags and customize their colors to query tasks by their tag.

 ## Launch codes
 1. Clone this repo